 There's more in store at Sterling Jewelers than sterling silver.
-The jewelry firm sells gold, silver, diamond, and gemstone jewelry, watches, and gifts from more than 1,470 stores in all 50 US states.
-Sterling Jewelers operates Kay Jewelers, which has about 1,055 stores in shopping centers and malls nationwide, as well as the off-mall format Jared the Galleria of Jewelry, and some 195 regional jewelry stores under other names (Belden, JB Robinson, Marks & Morgan).
-Some 200 Jared stores sell diamond jewelry and loose diamonds, as well as luxury watches such as Rolex, Tag Heuer, and Raymond Weil.
+As the largest specialty jeweler in the US, the firm sells gold, silver, diamond, and gemstone jewelry, watches, and gifts from its e-store and more than 1,500 stores in all 50 US states, including nearly 1,100 Kay Jewelers stores in shopping centers and malls, more than 250 off-mall format Jared the Galleria of Jewelry stores, and some 160 regional jewelry stores under other names (Belden, JB Robinson, Marks & Morgan).
+The jeweler's Jared stores sell diamond jewelry and loose diamonds, as well as luxury watches such as Rolex, Tag Heuer, and Raymond Weil.
 Sterling Jewelers is the US subsidiary of Bermuda-based Signet Jewelers, the world's largest jewelry retailer.

-Sterling Jewelers is the US division of Bermuda-based Signet, with more than 1,470 stores in all 50 states.
+Sterling Jewelers operates stores in all 50 states.
 Kay is ubiquitous with stores in every state, while Jared has stores in about 40 of them.
-The jewelry company's 213 regional brand stores operate across 35 states.
+The jewelry company's 157 regional brand stores operate across 32 states.

 Sterling Jewelers has replaced its historical rapid-growth strategy with a revised plan to position itself as the strongest operator in the US middle market and capitalize on the decrease in competition (many jewelry chains, including Fortunoff, Whitehall Jewelers, and Friedman's have gone out of business in recent years) as the economy regains steam.
-Indeed, Kay Jewelers overtook its ailing archrival Zale in sales nearly a decade ago.
-Now, in a move that would greatly increase its US presence, and eliminate one of Sterling Jeweler's primary competitors, Signet in early 2014 agreed to buy Zale for $1.4 billion.
+Indeed parent company Signet's mid-2014 acquisition of Zale Corporation and its famous Zales Jewelry brand greatly increased its US presence while eliminating one of Sterling Jeweler's top competitors.

-Parent Signet acquired Ultra Stores, Inc. in October 2012 from the Chicago investment firm Crystal Capital, adding to its holdings in the US.
-Ulta operates about 110 outlet stores in 35 states, as well as 33 Ultra licensed department stores.
+In October 2012, Parent Signet acquired Ultra Stores, Inc. from the Chicago investment firm Crystal Capital, expanding its store count in the US.
+Ulta operated about 110 outlet stores (which were mostly converted to Kay stores in fiscal 2014) in 35 states, as well as 33 Ultra licensed department stores.